jbpauly/smart-simulation/app/markdown/model_approach.md

 1. Estimate of shipping duration
     - How long will shipping take for product (a) to reach customer (X)?
-2. Estimate of remaining days of customer's current stock
+2. Estimate customer's remaining available days of consumption
     - How many days of consumption of product (a) does customer (X) have left in stock?

-**_We'll focus on estimating remaining days of customer stock._**
+**_We'll focus on estimating remaining days of consumption._**

 #### Brief review of a few constraints
 1. The weight/stock is directly influenced by the customer's consumption